citkane/typedoc-theme-yaf/README.md

 - Implement end user notes (using local storage)
 - Migrate code view from external links to local rendering.
 Enable bookmarks, notes for same.
 ### Long term
-- Either collaborate with TypeDoc to standardise the default JSON output, or purpose build a TSDoc document parser and migrate to be a standalone documentation product.
+- Either collaborate with TypeDoc to standardise it's default JSON output, or purpose build a TSDoc document parser and migrate this theme to be a standalone documentation product.